How to Get Rid of Biscuit Beetles? | Information and Control Guide

 What Is the Life Cycle of a Biscuit Beetle?

-The life cycle of a biscuit beetle is completed within 2-7 months, which again will depend on the food source and temperature.
-On average, development can happen if the temperature is 60 to 93°F (-15 to 34°C).
+The life cycle of a biscuit beetle is completed within 2 to 7 months, which again will depend on the food source and temperature.
+On average, development can happen if the temperature is 60 to 93°F. But it can be at its optimal once the temperature reaches 85°F, with 60 to 90% relative humidity.

 Where Do Biscuit Beetles Lay Their Eggs?